thevilledev/single-page-web-server/README.md

 * It's probably not compliant with the HTTP/1.0 specification, even though it only accepts GET requests.
 I should read the RFC once again.
 * Bug hunt.
 I'm pretty sure the protocol handling isn't perfect.
 * Timeouts should be used.
 If a client opens up a TCP connection but doesn't send any requests, we shouldn't waste our threads on that.
+* Add possibility to specify a listen address.

 ## Development ideas